|

 ML Maribyrnong Munitions Supply Lab.

-(also Mildenhall UK and Mosul UK)
+UK and Mosul

 MO Maribyrnong Ordnance Factories